jaimebw/old___jaimebw.github.io/_posts/2025-4-10-Intro-to-my-PhD.md

 So far, we need the following modules:

 1. UART Tx module: to transmit information to the laptop
-2. UART Rx module: to read information from the lapto
+2. UART Rx module: to read information from the laptop

 Additionally, we need dedicated buffer modules to handle data aggregation.
 Since UART communication typically transmits only 1 byte per frame, sending a single-precision (32-bit) or double-precision (64-bit) floating-point value requires 4 or 8 frames, respectively.